Meridian – Meridian

 Street Fighter – Second Hand Hero

-Let’s do a time travel experiment: we send back in time some of today’s music production possibilities and we check what a Heavy Metal band from 1986 can come out with, and we call it STREET FIGHT.
+Let’s do a time travel experiment: we send back in time some of today’s music production possibilities and we check what a Heavy Metal band from 1986 can come out with, and we call it STREET FIGHTER.

 A pack of urban outcasts has been recruited: the ugly city alleys are about to get uglier.